 • Deep cleansing of the skin with skin gritting

-• Medicines, recommended when blackheads are persistent or tend to show inflammation.
-However, it is not conceivable to start a pharmacological treatment without a dermatological visit.
+• Medications, recommended when blackheads are persistent or prone to inflammation.
+However, starting a drug treatment without a dermatological examination is unthinkable.

 The sebaceous filaments

-Sebaceous filaments are normal functions of the skin that direct the flow of sebum along the pores.
-They may protrude, revealing part of the filamentous structure.
-They tend to appear clustered on the nose, cheeks, or chin and may be gray, flesh-colored, or whitish.
+Sebaceous filaments are normal functions of the skin, designed to channel the flow of sebum along the pores.
+Sometimes they protrude, revealing part of the filamentous structure.
+They tend to appear clustered on the nose, cheeks, or chin and can be gray, flesh-colored, or whitish.

 Blackheads on the left, sebaceous filaments on the right